bnidev/coroutinez/README.md

 }
 ```

-coroutinez will spawn as many threads as logical cores are available on your machine and will run worker functions that will iterate over all tasks that you spawned by calling `Runtime.spawn`.
+**coroutinez** will spawn as many threads as logical cores are available on your machine and will run worker functions that will iterate over all tasks that you spawned by calling `Runtime.spawn`.
 Then it will pick the next pending task.
-Finished tasks will remain in the task queue as long as you call the `Join()`method on a spawned task (which is represented by a `*Task`).
+Finished tasks will remain in the task queue as long as you call the `join()`method on a spawned task (which is represented by a `*Task`).
 You can also spawn the threads on a chosen number of logical cores by using `initWithCores()`:

 ```zig
 const allocator = std.heap.page_allocator;